Looking for support for your finance function? Book a time with an expert.

 The cash conversion cycle measures the time it takes for a company to convert its investments in inventory and receivables into cash flows from sales.

-In practical terms, it captures the entire journey from when you pay for raw materials or inventory to when you finally collect payment from customers, minus the breathing room you get from paying suppliers later.
+Esentillay, it captures the entire journey length from when you pay for raw materials or inventory to when you finally collect payment from customers (minus the breathing room you get from paying suppliers later).

 This metric provides CFOs with a comprehensive view of operational efficiency and liquidity management.
 Unlike static balance sheet ratios, the CCC reveals the dynamic flow of working capital through your business operations.